openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 When no node selector is specified the images will be pinned in all the nodes of the cluster.

-When a `PinnedImageSet` custom resource is added, modified or deleted the machine config operator will create, modify or delete the configuration file, reload the CRI-O configuration (with the equivalent of `systemctl reload crio`) and then it will use the CRI-O gRPC API to run the equivalent of `crictl pull` for each of the images.
+The _machine-config-controller_ will grow a new `PinnedImageSetController` sub controller that will watch the `PinnedImageSet` custom resources.
+When one of those is created, updated or deleted the controller will start a daemon set that will do the following in each node of the cluster:

+1. Create, modify or delete the CRI-O pinning configuration file.

+1. Reload the CRI-O configuration, with the equivalent of `systemctl reload crio`.

-Note that currently CRI-O doesn't reset pinned images on reload, support for that will need to be added.
+    Note that currently CRI-O doesn't recalculate the set of pinned images on reload, support for that will need to be added.

+1. Use the CRI-O gRPC API to run the equivalent of `crictl pull` for each of the images.

+This needs to be a daemon set running in each node of the cluster because it needs to create configuration files on the node, and use the CRI-O gRPC API, which is only accessible via `localhost`.

+This logic could be part of a new daemon set, specific for this, or else part of the _machine-config-daemon_.

-Note that this will happen in all the nodes of the cluster that match the node selector.
+The steps above will happen in all the nodes of the cluster.
+The daemon set will be provided with enough information to ensure that each pod applies only the changes required for the node where it runs, according to the node selectors in the `PinnedImageSet` custom resources.

-When all the images have been succesfully pinned and pulled in all the matching nodes the `Ready` condition will be set to `True`:
+When all the images have been succesfully pinned and pulled in all the matching nodes the `PinnedImageSetController` will set the `Ready` condition to `True`:

 ```yaml
 status: